 Part IV is the out-license or sale of intellectual property, assets and/or product lines.
-The Company is actively engaged in business development discussions for its OraphyteTM and CitroxinTM product lines, which may yield material short term milestone income, future royalties, or product line acquisition income.
+The Company is actively engaged in business development discussions with DuPont and Dow AgroSciences for its Oraphyte product line, which may yield material short term milestone income, future royalties, or product line acquisition income.
+The Company is also in negotiations to sell its MedElite, Inc. subsidiary for cash and future considerations.
+MedElite, Inc. is the distributor of TalsynTM scar cream.

 Part V involves the Company securing additional debt or equity funds to finance its inventory production and marketing efforts in support of its sales goals.
+The Company has negotiated a venture capital investment agreement for \$3.0 million dollars in convertible debt financing.
+The Company, however, is presently investigating more competitive financing terms from other prospective investors.